twinlify/nexus-sdk/readme.md

 ## Nexus

-Nexus is a JavaScript library that uses WebGL to render interactive 3D digital twins.
+Nexus is a JavaScript library using WebGL to render interactive 3D digital twins.

 It provides an API to: